 - 1. Requirement to enroll in both Foundations in Dance Research (6801) and Foundations in Dance Pedagogy (6802) during the first year of the program. - 2.
 In consultation with the contact advisor, a Direct-Enroll student plans an individualized course of study that allows expansion of knowledge of the field.
 If needed, the equivalent of undergraduate dance history coursework as an independent study in Dance 3411 or 3412: History/Theory/Literature I or II is planned.
-This will be assessed by the HTL area faculty
+This is assessed by the HTL area faculty lead prior to the start of Autumn classes.
+Courses in the Department of Dance may be supplemented with relevant courses in outside disciplines. - 3.
+Requirement to enroll in Core Courses as soon as possible and as appropriate. - 4.
+In Spring Semester, the student meets with the contact advisor to begin to chart out tentative areas of dissertation research and further ideas about course work that might support this research. - 5.
+At the end of the first year, Direct-Enroll students should have completed the MFA Comprehensive Examination Research Paper. - 6.
+In the Spring Semester, the GSC distributes the PhD Qualifying Examination Question to all doctoral students for writing over the summer and submitted prior to Autumn classes according to the Advising Calendar on the Internal Calendar